smlatorreo/Pseudomonas_tailocin/01_Processing_Mapping.md

 *samtools v.1.11*        | (https://github.com/samtools/samtools)
 *sambamba v0.8.0*        | (https://github.com/biod/sambamba)

+Short reads were mapped both to *Arabidopsis thaliana* and *Pseudomonas* sp. reference genomes.
+We describe the pipeline used for th bacterial genome in detail.
+However, same steps and parameters were used to align to the plat genome.

 ## Alignment of short reads to the *Pseudomonas* sp. reference genome

 We used a representative strain of the *Pseudomonas* ATUE5 (p25.C2) assembly as the reference genome and indexed it with  *bwa index*.